+- MERC

-- MFM
+- MEMO

-- MFMO
+- MRM

 - MFPO

-- MRM
+- Local Laws Officer(s)

-- DEDJTR Animal Welfare EMLO(local or in the ICC or MECC)
+- DJPR Animal Welfare EMLO (local or in the ICC or MECC)

-7. Responsibilities of animal owners, managers and carers
+7. Responsibilities of Animal Owners, Managers and Carers

-7.1 Emergency planning
+7.1 Emergency Planning

 Planning prior to an emergency event ensures best practice is achieved.
 A person in charge of an animal has primary responsibility (duty of care) to ensure it is protected from unnecessary pain or suffering.